-D. Digital To ols Evaluation and Success Cri teria Deliverable (from above) Monitoring and Evaluation and Process(es) Success Criteria III.D.1.
+Digital Tools Digital Tools Evaluation and Success Criteria Deliverable Monitoring and Evaluation Success Criteria (from and Process(es) above) D.1.
 Monitor the purchase and implementation and complete an inventory checklist for assurance.
 Admin and Tech Specialist will observe and support technology use.
 Minimal technology issues based on ITS Tickets.
 Increase in performance rates.
-III.D.2.
+D.2.
 Staff will monitor the purchase and implementation and complete an inventory checklist for assurance.
-Admin and Tech Specialist will observe and support technology use.
 Minimal technology issues based on ITS Tickets.
 Increase in performance rates.
-III.D.3.
-III.D.4.